findelabs/proxima/docs/src/configuration/authentication.md

   endpoint_test:
     url: http://myurl.net
     authentication:
-      basic:                  # Authenticate with remote endpoint with Basic
+      basic:                  # Authenticate with remote endpoint with Basic or
         username: client
         password: mypassword
-      digest:                 # Authenticate with remote endpoint with Digest
+      digest:                 # Authenticate with remote endpoint with Digest or
         username: client
         password: mypassword
       token:                  # Authenticate with remote endpoint with Token